English language requirements

 • Evidence of academic capability judged to be equivalent.

-*A ‘related discipline' is a Business discipline with a major sequence in Accounting, Financial Planning and/or Finance.
+*A ‘related discipline' is a Business discipline.

 Please note that meeting the minimum admission requirements does not guarantee selection, which is based on merit, likelihood of success and availability of places in the course.

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.

 Please note that English language requirements exist for entry to this course and you will be required to meet the English language level requirement that is applicable in the year of your commencement of studies.

 It is the students’ responsibility to ensure that she/he has the required IELTS score to register with any external accredited courses.

 Deakin University offers admission to postgraduate courses through a number of Admission categories.